restic/others/README.md

 - `dedup`: Supports deduplication
 - `encrypted`: Supports encrypting data locally (stored encrypted on the backup medium)
 - `error-correction`: Supports reconstructing data in scenarios x-of-n backup media are lost
+- `filesystem`: Backups are stored on a regular filesystem in plaintext, maintaining the original directory structure.
+Specifically, no blob abstractions are used for storage, and no specialized fuse-layer is required to read the backups.
 - `gcs`: Supports Google Cloud Storage
 - `golang`: Written in Go
 - `gpg`: Uses GPG for the underlying encryption